NikarashiHatsu/lrv9-kit/README.md

 # Laravel 9 Starter Kit

+This is a starter kit for a new Laravel project.
+The project is already provided with the basic Laravel Breeze authentication.
+The whole project is basically a TALL-stack starter kit.

 The package includes:
 - TailwindCSS w/ DaisyUI (you can remove DaisyUI if you prefer to use plain TailwindCSS)
 - AlpineJS